 Can I turn a video into a time-lapse?

 In a word, yes.
 You absolutely can create a time-lapse from a video file.
 You are going to need some means by which to extract frames or speed up your video.
-Thankfully, there are many options for you to choose from.
+Thankfully, there are many time-lapse software options for you to choose from.

 Video Production Software for desktop computers

 If you want to convert an existing video into time-lapse, using a desktop or laptop will give you the most control over the final product generally.
-Computers also have more raw processor power, meaning they can typically process the large amounts of data much quicker than say, a smartphone.
+Computers also have more raw processor power, meaning they can typically process large amounts of data much quicker than say, a smartphone.
 There are a vast number of software programs out there that will allow you to produce time-lapse from an existing video.